mimiro-io/datahub/DOCUMENTATION.md

 #### Union Dataset Source

-A union dataset source can be used to consume multiple datasets in the datahub.
+A union dataset source can be used to consume multiple datasets in the data hub.
 All configured datasets are read sequentially, as if their contents were concatenated.

 ```json